reyesr/injection/Readme.md

 ## Rationale

-Adding a full blown framework in a c++ project is always a painful mess, and most project have simple needs.
+Adding a full blown framework in a c++ project is always a painful mess, and most projects have simple needs.
 This is what happened here, so here is a simple yet fully functional dependency injection system all in one header.

 Just move the `include/injectionmanager.h` file in your project, and you're ready to go.